WebVOWL/WebVOWL-Rust/README.md

 2. Install Rust from https://www.rust-lang.org/tools/install
 3. Run `cargo install wasm-pack`

+Next, make sure you are inside the `WebVOWL` directory.
+Now you can:
+- Run `mvn package` to build the project
+- Run `mvn package -P dev-server` to start a local webserver with the current development version

 ### Advanced
 1. Follow the [simple setup](#Simple)
 2. Install Node.js from http://nodejs.org/download/